 Shine a Light on It

-Including more lights in the kitchen is another useful kitchen design suggestion, as it brightens dark corners and prevents the room from becoming dulled.
+Including more lights in the kitchen is another useful suggestion for working with small kitchen layouts and plans, as without fail, lightening brightens dark corners and prevents the room from becoming dulled.
 Suitable light placements would be under wall cabinets and set into plinths.
-If possible to include in your kitchen, a skylight would be an efficient option as it lets in more natural light, which reaches the corners of the kitchen effortlessly - making your kitchen look larger!
+A skylight would also be a great option as it lets in more natural light, which reaches the corners of the kitchen effortlessly.

-Choosing slimline and compact options for accessories and appliances allows for more room to be dedicated to other units, leading to more effective kitchen space management!
+Additionally, choosing slimline and compact options for accessories and appliances allows for more room to be dedicated to other units, leading to more effective space management.

-If possible, another option is to move items such as washing machines and dryers out of the kitchen into a garage or utility room, which leaves more space for storage.
+If possible, another option to make your small kitchen feel bigger is to move items such as washing machines and dryers out of the kitchen into a garage or utility room, which leaves more space for storage.

 Streamlined and Sleek

-Uninterrupted lines help to create a kitchen that flows better!
-You can design your kitchen to include integrated appliances as this creates a streamlined look - which helps to make your small kitchen appear bigger!
-Otherwise, with these obvious additions the room would be broken up and create a more cramped, awkward appearance.
+Uninterrupted lines help to create a kitchen that flows better.
+By including integrated appliances in your design this creates a streamlined look.
+Otherwise, with these obvious additions, the kitchen feels more disjointed and creates a cramped, clunky appearance.

-Another way to design a more streamlined space, is to maintain the connection between units, even if it requires more thought into how units are used.
-For example, the below image shows that a door opens into the kitchen.
-If the base cabinet (to the far right) was a full-sized unit, the door wouldn’t be able to open, however, instead of just leaving a unit out and creating a gap, a shallow depth unit was included to fit into the smaller space.
-This enabled more cabinets to be included and ensures the seamless flow of the kitchen.
+Another way to design a more streamlined space, is to think outside the box when working with small kitchen plans.
+For example, the below image shows a door opening into the kitchen.
+If the end base cabinet (to the far right) was a full-sized unit, the door wouldn’t be able to open, however, instead of just leaving a unit out and creating a gap, a shallow depth unit was included to fit into the smaller space.
+This enables more cabinets to be included and ensures the seamless flow of the kitchen.